leodutra/web-commons/README.md

 ## Documentation

+There's no reference yet.

-Just execute on your console:
+But you can just execute on your console:

     web.debug = true;                   // debug mode on
     web.typify(web, false, '\n');       // show property/function list, breaking lines